django-extensions/django-extensions/README.rst

 Getting Started
 ===============

 The easiest way to figure out what Django Extensions are all about is to watch the `excellent screencast by Eric Holscher`__.
 In a couple minutes Eric walks you through a half a dozen command extensions.
+There is also a `short screencast on GoDjango`__ to help show you even more.

 Requirements